Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 )
 ```

-These constants define the tuning knobs for the entire system.
-They mirror the kinds of parameters that would be configurable in a real deployment:

 - **`DefaultMemtableMaxSize`** (4 MB): Once an in-memory write buffer (the memtable) reaches this size, it is frozen and flushed to disk as an SSTable.
 In production Bigtable this is configurable per table.
 - **`DefaultMajorCompactionThreshold`** (5): After 5 SSTables accumulate for a tablet, a major compaction is triggered to merge them into one, reclaiming space from deleted data.
 - **`MetadataTableName`**: The special internal `METADATA` table stores the locations of all user tablets.
 It is managed by Bigtable itself, not by users.